DunnyOfPenwick/Retro-Frame/README.md

 ### Structure of Overlay Panel Content
 - OverlayPanel (default BackgroundTexture is 'Frame')
-    - MainPanel
+    - MainPanel (main panel is sized 1280x800)
         - LeftPanel
             - CharacterPanel (default BackgroundTexture is 'HeadFrame')
                 - HeadPanel (BackgroundTexture gets periodically refreshed from the standard big HUD character panel when needed)
                    - (Untagged headShadePanel, to be used by future mod)
                        - (Untagged headTintPanel, normally transparent, can flash colors to indicate character status)
                 - NameLabel
             - InventoryButtonPanel
             - InteractionModeButtonPanel